List of accolades received by Tár

 Tár is a 2022 psychological drama film written and directed by Todd Field, and starring Cate Blanchett.
 The film charts the downfall of fictional composer/conductor Lydia Tár.
 The supporting cast includes Nina Hoss, Noémie Merlant, Sophie Kauer, Julian Glover, Allan Corduner, and Mark Strong.
 Tár premiered at the 79th Venice International Film Festival on September 1, 2022, where Blanchett won the Volpi Cup for Best Actress.
 The film had a limited theatrical release in the United States on October 7, 2022, before a wide release on October 28 by Focus Features.

-It is also only the fourth film in history to be named "Best Picture of the Year" by the Los Angeles Film Critics Association, London Film Critics' Circle, National Society of Film Critics, and New York Film Critics Circle; the other three are L.A.
-Confidential (1997), Schindler's List (1993), and The Social Network (2010).
+Tár is the fourth film in history to be named Best of the Year by the New York Film Critics Circle, the Los Angeles Film Critics Association, the London Film Critics' Circle as well as the National Society of Film Critics.
 More critics named Tár "Best Film of the Year" than any other film released in 2022, including The Atlantic, Entertainment Weekly, The Guardian, The Hollywood Reporter, Screen Daily, Vanity Fair, and Variety; plus, IndieWire's annual poll of 165 critics worldwide.

 At the 80th Golden Globe Awards, Blanchett won Best Actress in a Motion Picture – Drama, while the film was nominated for Best Motion Picture – Drama and Best Screenplay.
 At the 28th Critics' Choice Awards, Blanchett won Best Actress and Hildur Guðnadóttir won Best Score.
 At the 76th British Academy Film Awards, the film received five nominations, with Blanchett winning for Best Actress in a Leading Role.

 At the 95th Academy Awards, Tár received six nominations, including Best Picture, Best Director and Best Original Screenplay for Field, and Best Actress for Blanchett.